 One of the challenges you will face here is deciding how often you need to update your stakeholder’s schedule.
 There will be times when changes come so fast and furiously that your dashboard will change several times a week.
 Keeping your stakeholders informed of every little change is a disservice to everyone.
 Firstly it creates the sensation of instability when a hectic week of shuffling the scheduling is actually proactive because you are utilizing your editors to address immediate concerns.
-Therefore I usually like to settle into a weekly cadence of sending the hot sheet on Friday’s.
-This weekly update is usually good enough for the primary stakeholders but it is important to grasp this quickly and find out what are the expectations.
+Therefore I usually like to settle into a weekly cadence of sending the stakeholder’s an update on Fridays.
+This weekly update is usually good enough for the primary stakeholders but it is important to grasp this quickly and find out what are the show’s expectations.

 Getting “into” the Post Schedule